 Here are some suggestions for your small world toybox:

-- Vehicles: so that the good people of your small world can get around
+So that the good people of your small world can get around.

-- Play figures: Ostheimer people and animals come in lovely natural poses but you can use any figures
+Ostheimer people and animals come in lovely natural poses but you can use any figures.

 Small world tip: When choosing what resources to keep in your small world box, favour those that encourage dialogue.
 A train set is brilliant fun and great for small world play but played with on its own, most children will make a choo choo sound and push it round the track.
 But add some passengers and a driver and suddenly there is a reason to talk, to narrate a story and imagine possible events.